SHORT BIO:

 LONG BIO:

 Amanda Valerie Judd found her love of poetry early in the pages of Dr. Suess.
 She began writing her own poems at the age of 7.
 She continued to write throughout her childhood, publishing her first poem at 17 in her high school’s literary journal.
 Although she thought for sure she would follow the call of the pen, she got sidetracked by the law.
 At 22, she took a job as a receptionist in a law firm and was forever changed.
 She decided to become a paralegal and attend Indiana University at South Bend, completing their Paralegal Certificate Program, and achieving Level 2 status (the highest status).
 In 2019, after a 28-year career in the legal industry (25 as a paralegal), she made the decision to return to school at the age of 50 to earn her AFA in Creative Writing from Normandale Community College.
 It was life-changing.
-While she considers herself a poet first and foremost, she also writes articles, books, plays, and screenplays.
+While she considers herself a poet first and foremost, she also writes articles, novels, plays, and screenplays.
 Her topics can range from stuffed animals to cats to death to the meaning of life and everything in between.
 However, she always seems to find herself returning to write about love, the good and the bad, in all its many forms.